About the OHL Arena Guide

 NFL: Pontiac Silverdome.

-Road/Street Circuits: F1: Circuit Gilles-Villeneuve, Bahrain International Circuit; Sports Cars: Mosport Park, Streets of Belle Isle, Circuit of the Americas, Lime Rock Park; IndyCar: Watkins Glen International, Streets of Toronto, Mid-Ohio Sports Car Course, Streets of Belle Isle, Indianapolis Motor Speedway (Grand Prix Circuit).
+Road/Street Circuits: F1: Circuit Gilles-Villeneuve, Bahrain International Circuit; Sports Cars: Mosport Park, Streets of Belle Isle, Circuit of the Americas, Lime Rock Park; IndyCar: Watkins Glen International, Streets of Toronto, Mid-Ohio Sports Car Course, Streets of Belle Isle, Indianapolis Motor Speedway (Grand Prix Circuit), Road America.
 I also have driven four touristenfahrten laps in a Renault Clio at the Nürburgring Nordschleife in Germany, though I did not watch a race there.

 I Support: London Knights, Everton FC, Buffalo Sabres, Toronto Blue Jays, Williams F1